tranluotla100/moisture-based-landslide-detector-MLDS/README.txt

-# Moisture-Based Landslide Detection System
+Overview

-This project implements a physically-based landslide detection model using satellite rainfall and terrain data.
+This project implements a first-order, physically based landslide susceptibility model using digital elevation data (DEM) and rainfall input.
+Terrain slope, soil moisture increase, and an infinite slope stability model are combined to compute a spatial Factor of Safety (FS) identifying potentially unstable slopes.

-## Data Sources
-- SRTM Digital Elevation Model (30 m resolution)
-- NASA GPM IMERG Hourly Precipitation

-## Methodology
+The model is designed for conceptual understanding and rapid screening, not for calibrated prediction.

+Model Summary

-1. Compute slope from DEM
+Slope derived from DEM
-2. Estimate soil moisture from rainfall using an infiltration model
-3. Compute Factor of Safety using an infinite slope stability model
-4. Identify landslide failure and warning zones

-## Requirements
-- Python 3.10+
-- numpy
-- rasterio
-- xarray
-- netCDF4
-- matplotlib

-## Output
-- Factor of Safety (FS)
-- Landslide failure and warning pixels

-## Disclaimer
-This is a simplified research/educational model and not an operational early warning system.
+Rainfall forcing from gridded data

+Simplified soil-moisture bucket model

+Infinite slope stability formulation

+Instability thresholds: FS < 1.0 (failure), FS < 1.3 (warning)

+Caveats

+Rainfall is spatially averaged

+Soil properties are uniform

+No temporal evolution of infiltration

+Pore pressure is parameterized

+No hydrological routing or calibration

+Outputs are qualitative and should not be interpreted as real-world hazard predictions.